MEM-Zone/MEM.Zone-Dashboards/docs/README.md

 >**Notes**
 > If you don't use `Windows Authentication` (you should!) in your SQL server you can use the `-UseSQLAuthentication` switch.
 > PowerShell script needs to be run as administrator.
+> If you have problems installing the SQL extensions run the script on the SQL server directly and specify the `-ExtensionsOnly` switch.
+If this still doesn't work check out the [`Manual Installation Steps`](#Create-the-SQL-Helper-Function).

 ## Installation - Manual